Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 Social media marketing involves all kinds of social media, from Facebook and Twitter to LinkedIn to Pinterest and TikTok.

-It’s usually better to be great at one or two social media platforms than to be average at all of them.
-That’s why you need to carefully choose which platform you’ll focus on to generate leads.
+It’s usually better to be great at one or two social media platforms than average at all of them.
+That’s why you must carefully choose which platform to focus on to generate leads.

-If you want to choose the right one, make sure you carefully examine your user persona, your product, and your company image to find the best fit.
+If you want to choose the right one, carefully examine your user persona, product, and company image to find the best fit.

 Organic Search / SEO

 Organic search refers to the process of your users finding you by looking something up online.
-Since this lead source option has the potential to drastically increase your visibility, it should come as no surprise that multiple companies spend a lot of money fixing their websites through SEO.
+Since this lead source option can potentially increase your visibility drastically, it should be no surprise that multiple companies spend a lot of money fixing their websites through SEO.

-Take advantage of organic searches through a strong keyword hierarchy that goes from the most important keyword of your website, down to long-tail keywords you can easily rank for.
+Take advantage of organic searches through a strong keyword hierarchy that goes from the most important keyword of your website to long-tail keywords you can easily rank for.

 Digital content is an increasingly popular and highly profitable lead source.
 Here are a few areas to generate leads: